 The first 13 characters (22 if town line bridge, as shown in the example) reflect the structure’s Bridge Number, including hyphens, equal sign, and parentheses, and the characters within the parentheses represent the structure’s BIN.

-For submission purposes, the file shall be exported with the extension .XML:
+The Description shall include reference to the consultant that developed the model, and the date of the report associated with the submitted model file.For submission purposes, the file shall be exported with the extension .XML and named as follows:

 D-02-033=P-15-015(BG1).XML

-7.4.2.8 All BrR files shall include a defined Bridge Alternative.
-The Bridge Alternative allows for Permit Route Analyses to be performed directly from BrR Bridge Explorer.
+7.4.2.8 All BrR files shall include a defined “BRIDGE ALTERNATIVES”.
+The “BRIDGE ALTERNATIVES” allows for Permit Route Analyses to be performed directly from BrR Bridge Explorer.

 7.4.2.9 If the submitted BrR file contains two (2) or more entries under “SUPERSTRUCTURE DEFINITIONS”, then a corresponding entry is required under “SUPERSTRUCTURES” (BRIDGE ALTERNATIVES/SUPERSTRUCTURES).
 A further entry the next level down in “SUPERSTRUCTURES ALTERNATIVES” (BRIDGE ALTERNATIVES / SUPERSTRUCTURES / SUPERSTRUCTURE ALTERNATIVES) is also required, and the dropdown box should point back to the related entry under “SUPERSTRUCTURE DEFINITIONS”.

 In this manner, each entry under the “SUPERSTRUCTURE DEFINITIONS” will be assigned an (E)(C), Existing and Current status.

+All (E) (C) “SUPERSTRUCTURE DEFINITIONS” shall be included in the “BRIDGE ALTERNATIVES” under a single Bridge, “SUPERSTRUCTURES” so that all spans and member definitions are run concurrently for Permit Route Analysis.

-7.4.2.10A All BrR files shall include the HL-93 design live load and all Rating Vehicles used in the rating analysis.
+7.4.2.10A All BrR files shall be capable of running the HL-93 design live load and all Rating Vehicles used in the rating analysis.

-7.4.2.10B All BrR files shall include all Rating Vehicles used in the rating analysis.
+7.4.2.10B All BrR files shall be capable of running all Rating Vehicles used in the rating analysis.

 7.5.1 Preparation and Format

 The entire Rating Report shall be prepared as an electronic file in PDF format.
 The PDF file pages shall be sized as 8½” x 11” sheets.
 The font shall be Times New Romans with a minimum size 11.
 The PDF file shall also have a front and back cover that shall be color coded as follows: RED, if the rating for any posting vehicle is 6 tons or less; YELLOW, if the rating for any posting vehicle is more than 6 tons but less than statutory; and GREEN if the rating for any posting vehicle is statutory or greater.
-All pages that require a P.E. stamp shall be scanned after the stamp is affixed, signed and dated or generated electronically with an authentication method that links the stamp to the associated Registered Engineer.
+All pages that require a P.E. stamp shall be scanned after the stamp is affixed, signed and dated or generated electronically with an authentication method that links the stamp to the associated Registered Professional Engineer.

 The entire PDF file of the Rating Report shall be bookmarked so that the reader can navigate to each individual section directly without having to scroll through the entire file.
 The Appendices containing calculations or computer output shall be further bookmarked to match the index of the calculations or by each computer output (e.g., Beam #1, etc.) so that the reader can navigate to a particular calculation or output of interest.

 The Facility Carried / Feature Intersected and Memorial Name/Local Name listed on the Rating Report cover shall be as described in Paragraph 7.3.1.1.

+Supplemental Rating Reports may be required for a variety of reasons.
+The sections required to be included in a Supplemental Rating are indicated in the following with (SUPPLEMENTAL).
+Other sections required may be considered and discussed on a case-by-case basis with the Ratings and Overloads Unit.

 7.5.2 Report Organization